Mirza Sisic

 In software testing, an assertion is that a specific condition should be true at a particular point in the code's execution.
 It's a way to verify that the code is behaving as expected.
 If the assertion fails (the condition is false), it indicates a bug or an unexpected behavior.
 Assertions are commonly used in unit testing frameworks to check the results of a test.
 For example, you might assert that the value returned by a function is equal to the expected value.
 In general, the assertion is the last part of the test, if the condition is met the test passes.
 It’s a good idea not to assert too different many things in one test, ideally, we want it to have a single point of failure so it’s easier to debug

-In testing, a mock is a simulated object that mimics the behavior of a real object - we use mock in cases where we need to test something that requires a feature that is not yet available, so we simulate it.
+In testing, a mock is a simulated object that mimics the behavior of a real object used in production- we use mock in cases where we need to test something that requires a feature that is not yet available, so we simulate it.
 Mocks are used to isolate the code under test from its dependencies, such as databases, APIs, or other classes.
 By using mocks, you can control the inputs to the code being tested and verify how it interacts with its dependencies.
 This makes tests more reliable and easier to write.
 For example, if you're testing a function that interacts with a database, you could use a mock database object to simulate the database's behavior without actually connecting to a real database.

 Test teardown refers to the actions performed after the execution of a test case to clean up the environment and restore it to a previous state.
 Since automation can create a lot of data, we might want to delete that data, once our tests have finished running.
 This might include: